(Non)violence (LAW-DS-NONVIOL)

 Introduction

-Should we – should lawyers – take the legitimacy of state violence and the illegitimacy of non-state violence for granted?
-Or can non-state violence sometimes be legitimate, for example as a response to illegitimate state violence?
-In particular, do the colonised, the oppressed, the marginalised and the exploited have a right to use violence to free themselves from the violences of colonisation, oppression, marginalisation and exploitation?
+Should we – as lawyers, scholars, and citizens – take the legitimacy of state violence and the illegitimacy of non-state violence for granted?
+Or can non-state violence sometimes be legitimate, for example, as a response to illegitimate state violence?
+In particular, do the colonised, the oppressed, the marginalised, and the exploited have a right to use violence to free themselves from the violences of colonialism, oppression, marginalisation, and exploitation?
 Beyond legitimacy, can a just and peaceful society ever be based on organised violence?
-Should protest and liberation movements remain committed to non-violent, even in the face of brutal violence used against them?
+Should protest and liberation movements always remain non-violent, even in the face of brutal violence used against them?
 If so, why?
-Should people not belonging to colonised, oppressed, marginalised or exploited groups exercise epistemic and moral humility when it comes to answering such questions?
-Do the terms ‘violence’, ‘force’, and ‘coercion’ refer ultimately to the same thing (and in all languages) or is their relationship more complex?
+Should people not belonging to colonised, oppressed, marginalised, or exploited groups exercise epistemic and moral humility when it comes to answering such questions?
+Do the terms ‘violence’, ‘force’, and ‘coercion’ refer ultimately to the same thing (in all languages) or is their relationship more complex?
+And how can we explain the inherent relation between violence and the law, given the difficulty in defining violence, which renders it an impossible, if not senseless, category for the law?

 These and other questions will be central to this seminar.
 Core themes will include decolonisation, revolution, resistance, and political protest.
-Our discussions will centre classical and more recent texts on (non)violence.
-While the texts are mostly from philosophers, the aim of the seminar is to connect them, through our discussions, with very concrete and practical questions about the role of law – and the position of (legal) scholars – in relation to state and non-state violence.
-Thus, the seminar seeks overlapping encounters between law and philosophy, theory and praxis, and (radically) different views on violence/nonviolence exercised and faced by the law.
+Our discussions will centre on classical and more recent texts on (non)violence.
+Although the reading list does not include works by legal scholars, the seminar aims to connect the readings through our discussion with very concrete and practical questions about the role and rule of law – and the position of (legal) scholars – concerning state and non-state violence.
+Thus, the seminar seeks overlapping encounters between law and philosophy, theory and praxis, and different views on violence/nonviolence exercised and faced by the law.

 No specific prior knowledge is required.
 Participants from all departments are welcome.